aadi-python/geolm/README.md

 ## Description

-Leveraging the power of the [DeepSeek API](https://api.deepseek.com/) and [GemPy](https://www.gempy.org/), `geo-lm` is a Python package designed for generative geology.
+Leveraging the power of the [OpenRouter API](https://openrouter.ai/) and [GemPy](https://www.gempy.org/), `geo-lm` is a Python package designed for generative geology.
 It utilizes large language models to understand geological information and translate it into 3D geological models.

 ## Functionality

-`geo-lm` employs DeepSeek's language model capabilities to automate the process of creating geological models from existing documentation.
+`geo-lm` employs OpenRouter-compatible language model capabilities to automate the process of creating geological models from existing documentation.
 The workflow involves the following key steps:

 1.  **Document Understanding:** The package can process geology reports and documents by reading OCRed text and interpreting extracted maps.
 2.  **Geological Knowledge Consolidation:** The interpreted information for a specific locality is then consolidated into a structured "geology DSL" (Domain Specific Language).
 This DSL encodes crucial geological knowledge, including: